alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 6. You will now **receive a call or mobile app notification** for the MFA to confirm.
 For the call, you may have to move to an area with good reception and/or press the hash (#) key multiple times in-call.

-   After success, you’ll see the following screen:
+   If successful, you’ll see the following screen - welcome to the Data Safe Haven!

    ![](images/RDS_app_selection_options.png)

 7. *(First time only)* Follow the steps in Section 3.3 if this is the first time you are logging in.

+   You can use this secure environment to carry out secure data science research on data that's been imported in.
 Following first time use, you can select whatever app that you wish to work with – each is explained in the following sections.

    **NOTE:** Remember that once you go into one of these apps, you’re now going to a local server / UK Remote Desktop / VM.
    That means **some of your key mappings may not be the same** as you’re used to.